 a.
-All frames should be replied to/forwarded by the DUT without carrier extension
+All frames transmitted by the DUT should not contain carrier extension.

-• For 1000BASE-X, one or two bytes of carrier extension, defined as /R/ by the clause 36 PCS, are added to the end of each packet as part of the End_of_Packet delimiter (/T/R/ or /T/R/R/).
+• For 1000BASE-X, one or two bytes of carrier extension, defined as /R/ by the clause 36 PCS, are added to the end of each packet as part of the End\of\Packet delimiter (/T/R/ or /T/R/R/).
 If a 1000BASE-X device transmits more than one /R/ code-groups after the transmission of an odd sized frame or more than two /R/ code-groups after the transmission of an even sized frame, then the device shall be observed to transmit carrier extension.